IzMo2000/CS460-ChatApp/README.md

 3. Disconnect
 ```

 Assuming the user has then joined a chat room from this point, they will be able to send messages to other users in this room by submitting a message.
-They can then leave and disconnect from the server using `/exit` while in the chat room
+They can see the messages in the chat room using `/read` while in the chat room.
+They can then leave and disconnect from the server using `/exit` while in the chat room.

 # Interpretting demo.pcap